Birds and Bees for Dads – Explaining the Facts of Life

 • Movie posters

-• and the MTV Music Awards?
+• Cable televisionand the MTV Music Awards?

-So perhaps the topic comes up sooner than expected or lands on your plate thanks to outside influences. here’s step one:
+So perhaps the topic comes up sooner than expected or lands on your plate thanks to outside influences.
+Here’s step one:

 Be Happy!

-In The Navy
+In the Navy

-I had an experience interviewing people in their homes years ago and met a woman and her very young daughter who only had themselves to talk to while dad was away in the Navy, living in Norfolk, Virginia.
-The young girl spoke to me maturely and properly, and sounded so much like an adult it was actually a bit spooky.
+I had an experience interviewing people in their homes years ago and met a woman and her very young daughter, who only had themselves to talk to while dad was away in the Navy, living in Norfolk, Virginia.
+The young girl spoke to me maturely and properly, and sounded so much like an adult that it was actually a bit spooky.

-‘my husband’s not around so I talk to her,” mom explained.
+“My husband’s not around, so I talk to her,” mom explained.

 Your Approach

-Two concepts helped me completely change the direction we were headed as a father and daughter which, by the way, is a very sacred relationship in American and perhaps all cultures.
-The first is what is called the Gollum Effect, and the second keeping a positive emotional bank account with your child.
+Two concepts helped me completely change the direction we were headed as a father and daughter, which, by the way, is a very sacred relationship in American and perhaps all cultures.
+The first is what is called the Gollum Effect, and the second is keeping a positive emotional bank account with your child.

 The Gollum Effect

-Heck, even when trying to encourage I found I did the same thing: ‘honey, that’s great work!’” was delivered on a carrier wave of, But what about everything you haven’t done?
+Heck, even when trying to encourage, I found I did the same thing: “Honey, that’s great work!” was delivered on a carrier wave of But what about everything you haven’t done?

 Account Balance

 I now simply and easily regulate my own speech to be genuine and sincere and based on my honest assessment of her as an incredible person whom I respect.
-The difference is now she likes to talk to me again.
+The difference is, now she likes to talk to me again.
 She volunteers things.
 She knows I respect her.
-We’’re friends again.
+We’re friends again.

-By ensuring I make emotional deposits in this way with her and keep a positive balance, it overflows and she is happy to talk to me about dinner, what movie to watch, what I’m doing at the moment, and so on.
+By ensuring I make emotional deposits in this way with her and keep a positive balance, it overflows, and she is happy to talk to me about dinner, what movie to watch, what I’m doing at the moment, and so on.
 She’s also happier to talk to me about more sensitive subjects like her schoolwork and deeper beliefs.

 Friends

 Yes, I have parental knowledge to impart, life experience, blah, blah, blah, but she actually needs very little authority.
 I don’t want to raise someone who needs top-down enforced rules to blindly follow.
-My job is to prepare her to make it and make it independently for the most part, so her decisions will need to be based on reason and her reasoning skills.
+My job is to prepare her to make it independently for the most part, so her decisions will need to be based on reason and her reasoning skills.

-That includes sex… and money, marriage, career
+That includes sex… and money, marriage, career.

 Good Ground

-The best chosen words and most eloquent delivery will fall to the ground like little lead balloons from your mouth if the environment is not a healthy one or heaven forbid toxic.
+The best-chosen words and most eloquent delivery will fall to the ground like little lead balloons from your mouth if the environment is not a healthy one or, heaven forbid, toxic.
 So that comes first, but interestingly, with the environment in place, the exact words never seem to be a problem.

 Teaching

-it’s never hard teaching anyone anything if they’’re interested in it.
+It’s never hard teaching anyone anything if they’re interested in it.

-• Tell them what they want to know just as you would want it told to you
+• Tell them what they want to know just as you would want it told to you.

 Share: